FAQs

 Smoke detectors are meant to be used for no more than ten years.
 After they reach this age they may not work properly in the event of a fire.
 To check how old you detectors are, remove them from the ceiling mount and a date of manufacture will be printed on the back.

-Unfortunately, the fire department does not provide this service.
+Unfortunately, the Victoria Fire Department does not provide this service.
 There are several vendors in the metro area that can fulfill this need.

 No, you do not need a burning permit for a recreational bonfire, however the fire must meet the recreational fire guidelines.